pvdabeel/prolog/Documentation/Handbook/17-doc-distributed.md

 Each worker is an independent OS process with its own Prolog VM.
-On startup it loads the knowledge base, then enters a poll loop: it asks the server for the next job, runs the full pipeline (prove, plan, schedule), and posts the result back.
+On startup it loads the knowledge base, then enters a poll loop: it asks the server for the next job, runs the full pipeline (resolve and order), and posts the result back.
 Workers are stateless between jobs, so you can add or remove them at any time without affecting other workers or the server.